HelmiHRouf/CPSC-210/README.md

 - You can locate my visual component by see the app logo, go to welcome panel, or in user/librarian welcome panel.
 - You can save the state of my application by click Save all changes button in welcome panel.
 - You can reload the state of my application by run, and select yes to load an existing library.

+# Phase 4: Task 2
+Sun Nov 26 17:43:49 PST 2023
+Event log cleared.

+Sun Nov 26 17:44:06 PST 2023
+Added User: naufal

+Sun Nov 26 17:44:15 PST 2023
+Login User naufal success

+Sun Nov 26 17:44:17 PST 2023
+Display books category

+Sun Nov 26 17:44:21 PST 2023
+Display all books with collosal category

+Sun Nov 26 17:44:27 PST 2023
+Display all books from 2020

+Sun Nov 26 17:44:32 PST 2023
+Display all books from 2000

+Sun Nov 26 17:45:00 PST 2023
+Display all books from 2000

+Sun Nov 26 17:45:08 PST 2023
+Book Fundamental Astronomy borrowed by naufal

+Sun Nov 26 17:45:10 PST 2023
+Book Fundamental Astronomy returned by naufal

+Sun Nov 26 17:45:14 PST 2023
+Study room 4 booked by naufal

+Sun Nov 26 17:45:16 PST 2023
+Study room 4 cancelled by naufal

+Sun Nov 26 17:45:26 PST 2023
+Login Librarian helmi success

+Sun Nov 26 17:45:43 PST 2023
+Book mars asia added to bookshelf

+Sun Nov 26 17:45:48 PST 2023
+Display all books

+Sun Nov 26 17:45:48 PST 2023
+Book dany removed to bookshelf

+# Phase 4: Task 3

+If I have more time, I would like to re-factor my LibraryGUI class into multiple classes to improve the cohesion and to adhere the single responsibility principle.
+This may be done by splitting each panel (to load, to login for each user and librarian, and menu for user and librarian) to separated class.